Profile

 Quality assurance and continuing education

 Professional work is not defined by memberships alone.
 It also requires continuing education, engagement with current standards, and transparent documentation of the working basis.
-This is relevant in fields in which methodological limits must be stated openly and practical judgement must be kept current.
+This matters in fields that require open methodological limits and current practical judgement.

 In forensic age estimation, this is additionally reflected in the documented annual participation in the AGFAD proficiency test since 2009.
-Such evidence does not replace case-specific assessment, but it documents ongoing quality assurance and methodological updating.
+This documents ongoing quality assurance and methodological updating.

 Profile and qualifications · Scientific background